These two videos are a good visual overview of the functionality.

 From the panel overview, press “Edit” and select then panel(s) to delete.
 Then, press the “Trash can” button.
 Finally, confirm the selection with another tap.

-To select, move, and rotate on the drawing, do the following.
+To select, move, scale, and rotate on the drawing, do the following.
 Note: This is the first implementation of the feature, and this process is likely to change.

 The combination of scene and shot number is the “sequence number”.

 Tap the sequence number anywhere to increment the scene number (if numerically possible).

 The act of decrementing the scene number (lowering), depends on what view you are in: